 2. Nundle Woollen Mill is a must-see attraction when you visit Nundle.
 Each year almost 25,000 visitors see the mill’s antique machinery at work.
 Also available is an exciting selection of hand knits and Australian-designed wool fashion.
 The famous Nundle socks are hard to pass up!
 If you have children play in the wool-themed architect-designed playground (beside the mill), including giant knitting needle swings and miniature shearing shed.
 Nundle Woollen Mill is open seven days a week from 10am to 4pm (except Christmas Day).
 Entry is free, and guided group tours for community or educational groups can be arranged by appointment.
 Call 1300 NUNDLE (1300 686 353) or head to www.nundle.com

 3. Hanging Rock Lookout is a short 20-minute drive from Nundle.
 The lookout offers spectacular views of the Peel Valley.
 With an elevation of 1100m, you might be lucky enough to experience a dusting of snow on the colder winter days.

-5. To learn about the region’s gold mining history, you can’t go past a visit to the Mount Misery Gold Mine Café’s recreated gold mine, Nundle Museum and Nundle Visitor Information Outlet and Gil Bennett Gem and Mineral Collection.
+5. To learn about the region’s gold mining history, you can’t go past a visit to the Mount Misery Gold Mine Café’s recreated gold mine, Nundle Museum, the Peel Inn and the Nundle Visitor Information Outlet including the Gil Bennett Gem and Mineral Collection.

 To explore Nundle - Hills of Gold further, visit the Nundle community website or pop in to the Nundle Visitor Information outlet at 103 Jenkins St Nundle.